 Determines what happens when the server issues a redirect.

 This property determines what happens when the server issues a redirect.
 Normally, the class returns an error if the server responds with an "Object Moved" message.
-If this property is set to frAlways (1), the new URL for the object is retrieved automatically every time.
+If this property is set to frAlways (1), the new url for the object is retrieved automatically every time.

-If this property is set to frSameScheme (2), the new URL is retrieved automatically only if the URLScheme is the same, otherwise the class fails with an error.
+If this property is set to frSameScheme (2), the new url is retrieved automatically only if the url_scheme is the same, otherwise the class fails with an error.

 Note that following the HTTP specification, unless this property is set to frAlways (1), automatic redirects will be performed only for 'GET' or 'HEAD' requests.
 Other methods could potentially change the conditions of the initial request and create security vulnerabilities.

-Furthermore, if either the new URL server and port are different than the existing one, User and Password are also reset to empty, unless this property is set to frAlways (1), in which case the same credentials are used to connect to the new server.
+Furthermore, if either the new URL server and port are different than the existing one, user and password are also reset to empty, unless this property is set to frAlways (1), in which case the same credentials are used to connect to the new server.

 The default value is frNever (0).
 In this case, redirects are never followed, and the class fails with an error instead.